 Prostate cancer (PCa) is the second most commonly diagnosed cancer in men, with an estimated 1.4 million diagnoses and 375,000 deaths worldwide in 2020 [5, 6].
-In Europe, it is the most frequently diagnosed cancer in men and the third cancer-related cause of death in men [7].
+In more than half of the countries of the world it is the most frequently diagnosed cancer in men and PCa is the leading cause of death among men in a quarter of all countries [7].
+In Europe, it is the most frequently diagnosed cancer in men and the third cancer-related cause of death in men [8].

-A SR of autopsy studies reported a prevalence of PCa at age < 30 years of 5% (95% confidence interval [CI]: 3-8%), increasing by an odds ratio (OR) of 1.7 (1.6-1.8) per decade, to a prevalence of 59% (48-71%) by age > 79 years [8].
-There is variation in the frequency of autopsy-detected PCa between men with different ethnical backgrounds and geographical areas (e.g., 83% in white US males vs. 41% in Japan at age 71-80) [9].
+A SR of autopsy studies reported a prevalence of PCa at age < 30 years of 5% (95% confidence interval [Cl]: 3-8%), increasing with age, to a prevalence of 59% (48-71%) by age > 79 years [9].
+There is variation in the frequency of autopsy-detected PCa between men with different ethnical backgrounds and geographical areas (e.g., 83% in white US males vs. 41% in Japan at age 71-80) [10].

-Regarding incidence of PCa diagnosis, the variation is even more pronounced between different geographical areas, driven by rate of prostate-specific antigen (PSA) testing and influenced by (inter)national organisations recommendations on screening (see Section 5.1) [10].
-It is highest in Australia/New Zealand and Northern America (age-standardised rates [ASR] per 100,000 of 111.6 and 97.2, respectively), and in Western and Northern Europe (ASRs of 94.9 and 85, respectively).
-The incidence is low in Eastern and South-Central Asia (ASRs of 10.5 and 4.5, respectively), but rising [11].
-Rates in Eastern and Southern Europe were low but have also shown a steady increase [6, 9].
-Besides PSA testing, incidence is also dependent on the age of the population, geography and ethnicity.
+Regarding incidence of PCa diagnosis, the variation is even more pronounced between different geographical areas, partly driven by rate of prostate-specific antigen (PSA) testing and influenced by (inter) national organisations recommendations on screening (see section 5.1) [11].
+It is highest in Australia/New Zealand and Northern America (age-standardised rates [ASR] per 100,000 of 111.6 and 97.2, respectively), and in Western and Northern Europe (ASRs of 94.9 and 85, respectively) [12].
+The incidence is low in Eastern and South-Central Asia (ASRs of 10.5 and 4.5, respectively), but rising [13].
+Rates in Eastern and Southern Europe were low but have also shown a steady increase [6, 10].
+Other reasons for variation in PCa incidence include the age of the population, ethnicity and dietary factors [7].

-There is relatively less variation in mortality rates worldwide, although rates are generally high in populations of African descent (e.g., Caribbean: ASR of 29 and Sub-Saharan Africa: ASRs ranging between nineteen and fourteen), intermediate in the USA and very low in Asia (South-Central Asia: ASR of 2.9) [6, 12].
+There is relatively less variation in mortality rates worldwide, although rates are generally high in populations of African descent (e.g., Caribbean: ASR of 29 and Sub-Saharan Africa: ASRs ranging between 14 and 19), intermediate in the USA and very low in Asia (South-Central Asia: ASR of 2.9) [6, 7].
 Mortality due to PCa has decreased in most Western nations but the magnitude of the reduction varies between countries [5].

-3.2 Aetiology
+3.2 Aetiology and risk factors for prostate cancer